Is It Safe to Give My Dog or Cat Fruit?

 - Pineapples (2-3 pieces): Raw, fresh pineapple is a wonderful sweet treat— Cut off the prickly skin before serving.

-- Strawberries (half a berry): This yummy berry contains vitamins B1 and B6, helpful for your dog's muscles says VetInfo.
+- Strawberries (1/2 berry): This yummy berry contains vitamins B1 and B6, helpful for your dog's muscles says VetInfo.

 - Watermelon (1 slice, seedless): Because it's ninety-two percent water, this melon is a go-to for humans and dogs to prevent dehydration when temperatures rise.